We look forward to the prospect of welcoming you into the Concordia University Chicago family!

 River Forest, IL 60305

-- Attend Family Weekend – Make plans to attend Family Weekend on September 9-11, 2011.
+- Attend Family Weekend – Make plans to attend Family Weekend.
 Every semester about four weeks after classes start, families and siblings are invited to spend a weekend on campus visiting their college student.
 Special events and activities are planned for families of new freshmen.

 - Celebrate Birthdays and Special Achievements – The Concordia University Auxiliary provides a special way to remember your student's birthday or achievements.
 Cakes, cupcakes, and cookies are all available for special order.
 Please give two weeks advance notice and note that deliveries are not made on Saturdays, Sundays, or during vacation break days.
 Funds from your order will support the Student Scholarship Fund.